-\Courses listed above in more than one location will only be counted one time except for courses in Language Other Than
+Courses listed above in more than one location will only be counted one time except for courses in Language Other Than English, which can be certified in Areas 3B and 6.

-CSU Graduation Requirement in U.S. History, Constitution and
+CSU Graduation Requirement in U.S. History, Constitution and American Ideals